 By McKinley Ball

 I am currently interning with the Department of Environmental Quality while attending my final semester at Weber State University.
 I will be graduating in December 2019 with a bachelor’s degree in communication.
-When I am not working or doing homework, I am playing sports or watching movies with my wife.
+When I am working or doing homework I am playing sports or watching movies with my wife.